-Let’s look into the individual aspects of the A6600 and the A6400 in more detail.
+In more detail, let’s look into the individual aspects of the A6600 and the A6400.

 About the Sony A6600

 The Sony Alpha 6600 is the flagship mirrorless camera of the Sony 6000 series.
 It was launched in August 2019 and is yet to be replaced by another device in the same series.
 At the time of launch, it was the successor of the A6500, similar to how the A6400 succeeded the A6300.
-Overall, the A6600 is packed with features and comes with a hefty price tag to match.
+Overall, the A6600 has features and a hefty price tag to match.

 Build and Design

 Similar to the A6400, the A6600 has a magnesium-alloy body.
 But unlike the A6400, this camera is a bit bigger and chunkier.
 It weighs around 500 g, about 25% more than the 6400.
-And the larger body is due to the bigger battery that this camera has.
+And the larger body is due to this camera’s bigger battery.
 We will talk more about the battery below.